zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 # Java REST APIs service without Spring Boot

-This article is a part of a guides series, which outlines the onboarding process for REST API services to the ZOWE API Mediation Layer (API ML).
+This article is a part of a series of onboarding guides, which outlines the onboarding process for REST API services to the ZOWE API Mediation Layer (API ML).
+This guide describes a step-by-step process to onboard a REST API <font color='yellow'>application</font>/<font color="green">service</font> using our plain Java language enabler, which is built without a dependency on Spring Cloud, Spring Boot or SpringFramework.

 ZOWE API ML is a lightweight API management system based on following Netflix components:
 * Eureka - a discovery service used for services registration and discovery
 * Zuul - reverse proxy / API Gateway

+## Requirements for onboarding a REST API to the API ML

 The following requirements are necessary to onboard a REST API to the API ML: